 The course will take place in the small hamlet of Elgå, close to the mountain lake Femund and home to the southern Sami people.
 We will be moving much during our course, both outdoors near Femundsmarka National Park and indoors in nature centres and conference rooms.
 Our main base will be the Bryggeloftet hotel in Elgå in Engerdal municipality in eastern Norway, close to the Swedish border (Grövelsjön, Dalarna).
 Each person will be provided with a single room at Bryggeloftet hotel.
 For more information, look at: www.bryggeloftet.net and www.femundengerdal.no

 We will accomodate all disabilities in this course.
 In fact, interpreting and guiding for people with disabilities is a theme in our course.
 The area of Femund and the national parks are also designed with «universal access» as a strategy and is one of the best nature areas for people with disabilites in Norway.

 Food will mainly be vegetarian.
 However, if you wish to add meat, you can specify this.

 There are public transportation (mainly bus) to Trysil and Engerdal (Drevsjø) on the Norwegian side and to Grövelsjön, Northern Dalarna on the Swedish side.
 We will arrange for pick-up and drop-off with a minibus (participants much pay) at the nearest points for public transportation.
+The nearest point for public transportation in Sweden is Grövelsjön.
+We have one participants who will drive from Gävle and will share car.
 We will coordinate travel among participants as much as possible.

 The course fee for this five day course is 9 715 NOK.
 This includes everything, except transportation to and from the venue.
 It includes course materials, accomodation, all meals, and entrance to field visit sites or events.
 For those already members of Interpret Europe, we will reduce the course fee accordingly.
 For those not members, it will be included in the course fee .